F# Interview Questions

 There are following types of operators to perform different types of operations in F# language.

 Lambda expression is an unnamed or anonymous function.
-Sometimes instead of defining a full name function you may create a lambda expression.
+Sometimes instead of defining a full name function, you may create a lambda expression.
 It optimizes the code.
-You must use fun keyword to define lambda expression.
+You must use a fun keyword to define lambda expression.

 F# allows type annotation so that you can explicitly mention the type of identifier or parameter or return type of a function.
 You must use: (colon) to apply annotation in F#.

-When code does not specify any type explicitly then the compiler considers generic type.
-This is called automatic generalization.
+When code does not specify any type explicitly, then the compiler considers generic type.
+It is called an automatic generalization.
 It helps to write generic code without increasing complexity.

-In F#, tuples are collection of anonymous values.
-Values may be same or different types.
+In F#, tuples are a collection of anonymous values.
+Values may be the same or different types.
 It allows us to put expression as a value also.

-Yes, by using tuple, you can return multiple values in a function.
-See an example.
+Yes, by using a tuple, you can return multiple values in a function.

-It is immutable collection of same type elements.
-It maintains order of elements.
+It is an immutable collection of same type elements.
+It maintains the order of elements.

-Arrays are mutable collections of data of same type.
-It starts from 0 index and goes to n-1 where n is length of arrays.
+Arrays are mutable collections of data of the same type.
+It starts from index 0 and goes to n-1 where n is the length of arrays.

-Sequence is a series of same type of elements.
+The Sequence is a series of the same type of elements.
 It provides better performance than list.

 Options type is used when there is no value present for function or variable.
 It provides an expression Some and a value None for handling the empty values or variables.

-F# allows you to write generic function, method, type, variable etc. It helps to avoid repeating of code for each type.
-By writing generic code you can apply it for any type or value.
+F# allows you to write a generic function, method, type, variable, etc. It helps to avoid repeating of code for each type.
+By writing generic code, you can apply it for any type or value.

 Records are used to store elements in the form of label and value.
-It can store any type of data.
-You are not bound to store same type values as list.
+It can store any data.
+You are not bound to store same type values as a list.
 Records are immutable by default so you can't modify original records.

 Reference cells refer to memory locations.
 It allows you to create mutable values.
 F# uses immutable data structure by default.

-It is useful data structure.
+It is a useful data structure.
 It helps to store heterogeneous data.
-Union is used to represent tree data structures.
-It provides cases and each case consist of heterogeneous data.
+The Union is used to represent tree data structures.
+It provides cases, and each case consists of heterogeneous data.

-Object is a real world entity.
-It can be anything like - cell phone, car, football etc.
+The Object is a real-world entity.
+It can be anything like - cell phone, car, football, etc.

-Object is an instance of class we can access all the members of class by using object of this class.
+The Object is an instance of the class we can access all the members of the class by using object of this class.

-Class is a template or blue print of an object.
+The Class is a template or blueprint of an object.
 It is used to encapsulate data members and member methods.
-It can contain fields, methods, constructor, static method etc.
+It can contain fields, methods, constructor, static method, etc.

-In F#, self is used to refer current object of class type.
-Self is same as this keyword in C# and java.
-You can name the self identifier however you want.
+In F#, a self is used to refer the current object of class type.
+Self is the same as this keyword in C# and Java.
+You can name the self-identifier however you want.
 You are not restricted to names such as this or self as in .Net languages.

 In F#, static is a keyword.
-It is used to make static field or static method.
-Static is not the part of object.
-It has its own memory space to store static data.
+It is used to make the static field or static method.
+Static is not the part of the object.
+It has its memory space to store static data.
 It is used to share common properties among objects.

 In F#, inheritance is a process in which child class acquires all the properties and behaviors of its parent class automatically.
 It is used to reuse the code.

-Abstract classes are those which don't provide full implementation of class members.
-It may contain non abstract methods.
-A class that inherits abstract class must provide implementation of all abstract methods of abstract class.
+Abstract classes are used to provide the full implementation of class members.
+It may contain non-abstract methods.
+A class that inherits abstract class must provide an implementation of all abstract methods of the abstract class.